 Depending on what area you work for you can get a different contract.
 This also depends on what role too.
 So essentially you and a friend could be the same job title and grade, but work in different areas.
 And they could earn 20K more than you.
 There really isn't a set standard for pay for people under band 5.

 No inventive to move from a band 5 higher.
 Because you will have to take a massive pay cut or they will have to give you a job in band 2/3 or something which is never happening.

 Advice to Management

 I applied online.
-The process took 2 weeks.
-I interviewed at Network Rail (York, England).
+The process took 3+ months.
+I interviewed at Network Rail (Birmingham, England).